juju/docs/src/en/charms-bundles.md

 ```

 Prior to Juju 2.1, all deployed machines were regarded as potential hosts for
-containers, and as a result, all network interfaces connected to those
+containers, and as a result, all network interfaces connected to those machines
-machines were bridged by default.
-Subsequently, bundles created before the
+were bridged by default.
+Consequently, bundles created before the release of
-release of Juju 2.1 might have assumed that a container has access to all of
+Juju 2.1 might assume that a container has access to all of the same spaces as
-the same spaces as the host machine and may no longer deploy cleanly with Juju.
+the host machine and may no longer deploy cleanly with more recent versions of
+Juju.

 These bundles will need to be updated to be more specific about the
-bindings required, allowing the operator to specify exactly which charm
+bindings required, allowing the operator to specify exactly which charm-defined
-defined endpoints should end up in specific places.
+endpoints should end up in specific places.

 The following `deploy` command connects charm endpoints to specific spaces and
 includes a default space, `default-space`, for any interfaces not specified: